keringrewal/415-Assignment-5/README.md

 # 415-Assignment-5

 The buoy data takes a little while to be cleaned, so expect those files to take some time to run.
+You can find all files from part one in the folder part1.